Understanding and tracking key financial ratios is a business owner’s best bet and a key ingredient in the recipe for growth and success.

-Computing and interpreting financial ratios is the cornerstone of financial analysis.
+Computing and interpreting financial ratios are the cornerstones of financial analysis.
 But what happens when a business outgrows its owner and the complicated figures start to overwhelm him?

-For such growing business owners with growing needs, technology comes to the rescue.
+For a growing business owner, technology comes to the rescue.
 Today, cloud-accounting softwares are packed with financial reporting and analysis features enabling business owners and investors alike to make better decisions and carry out their business efficiently.

 These accounting solutions do all the hard work of first- generating financial reports like balance sheet and profit/loss statement automatically.
 And then weeding out the required figures to generate financial ratios.

 With the reporting part taken care for, this leaves more time in the hands of the business owner for analysis and decision making.

 It’s important for business owners to not get too overwhelmed up on the calculations — as there are multiple online accounting softwares in the market today that would surely help them with the calculations and ratio deductions.

 What is more important is that you analyze the results and take action when needed.

 What other financial ratios do you think can help a business achieve more?
 Comment below and let us know!